 - Seek legal guidance before sending emails: Contract law is intricate, and many businesses overlook the potential legal consequences of email correspondence.
 Consulting a commercial solicitor beforehand is essential if there’s any doubt about whether an email might form a binding agreement.
 A commercial lawyer can asses your messages, identify possible risks, and ensure your business avoids unintended obligations.

-- Implement a clear contract approval process: Define who within your business has the authority to enter contracts via email.
-Without clear guidelines, employees may unknowingly commit the business to a legally binding agreement.
+- Implement a clear contract approval process: Define who within your business can enter into contracts via email.
+Without clear guidelines, employees may unknowingly commit the company to a legally binding agreement.

 - Train your team on email contract risks: Ensure staff understand that certain statements in emails can be interpreted as accepting contractual terms.
 Without proper training, they might inadvertently create agreements.

-- Use ‘subject to contract’ where necessary: Adding ‘subject to contract’ in emails can indicate that discussions are still ongoing and no final agreement has been reached.
+- Use ‘subject to contract’ where necessary: Adding ‘subject to contract’ in emails indicates that discussions are ongoing and no final agreement has been reached.
 However, this is not a foolproof safeguard, as courts will consider the full context of an email exchange.
 If you are unsure how or when to use this phrase, seek legal advice.

-- Make your intentions clear in emails: If you don’t intend to accept specific terms or form a contract, explicitly state that in your emails.
-If discussions are still ongoing, clarify that no binding agreement has been made.
+- Clear your intentions in emails: If you don’t intend to accept specific terms or form a contract, explicitly state that in your emails.
+If discussions are ongoing, clarify that no binding agreement has been made.

 - Use written contracts instead of email agreements: Where possible, formal written contracts should replace email arrangements.
 A professionally drafted contract provides much stronger legal protection.
 If an email contract is unavoidable, have a solicitor review the terms before committing.